libapps/libapps-mirror/nassh/doc/FAQ.md

   there are some third party keyboard utilities that may help, or try searching for [changing keyboard shortcuts](https://www.google.com/search?q=macOS+changing+keyboard+shortcuts).

+  If you want to launch Secure Shell directly from the command line (or an OS desktop shortcut), you can use the `--app=...` option.
+For example:
+  `chrome --app=chrome-extension://iodihamcpbpeioajjeobimgagajmlibd/html/nassh.html#profile-id:e431 ...`

 ### How do I change input methods?